-Specifically, KRAS is a key regulator of cell proliferation and survival.
-It is one of the most frequently mutated proto-oncogenes with respective mutations found in approximately 30% of all human cancers.
+KRAS is a gene that acts as an on/off switch for cell growth as it is a key regulator of cell proliferation and survival.
+When there is a mutation, or error, in the gene, cells can grow out of control.
+KRAS is one of the most frequently mutated proto-oncogenes with respective mutations found in approximately 30% of all human cancers.
 KRAS mutations are most frequently found in pancreatic cancer (85% to 90%), colorectal cancer (approximately 40%) and lung cancer (approximately 32%).
-However, the spectrum of mutations is limited and focused on amino acid position 12 (G12D, G12V, G12R, and G12C) and position 13 (G13D), rendering these mutations an attractive target for immunotherapy.
-We plan to develop our KRAS targeted therapy for patients suffering from pancreatic adenocarcinoma (PAAD), colorectal cancer (CRC) and lung adenocarcinoma (LUAD).
+However, the spectrum of mutations mainly target amino acid position 12 (G12D, G12V, G12R, and G12C) and position 13 (G13D), rendering these mutations an attractive target for immunotherapy.
+We plan to develop our KRAS targeted therapy for patients suffering from pancreatic adenocarcinoma (PAAD), colorectal cancer (CRC) and lung adenocarcinoma (LUAD) and carrying one or more of the five most prevalent G12D, G12V, G12R, and G12C and position 13 G13D mutations.
+By integrating all 5 mutations into one single-vector, our product will potentially be a single therapeutic targeting multiple large cancer indications.

 An early proof of concept for targeting KRAS mutations via CD8+ T cells was reported by Tran et al in 2016.
 Tran targeted a KRAS mutation on position 12 (G12D) in a patient with metastatic CRC by tumor infiltrating lymphocyte (TILs); Tran demonstrated objective regression of all seven lung metastatic lesions from underlying CRC after the infusion of KRAS G12D-directed tumor infiltrating lymphocytes.
 More recently, small molecule inhibitors targeting mutated KRAS were developed and have showed promising results in clinical trials.
 However, those targeted therapies are limited to a single, specific KRAS mutation (KRAS G12C), which is frequently found in LUAD (approximately 50% of the late-stage cancers).
-However, KRAS G12C is underrepresented in PAAD and CRC when compared to other KRAS mutations such as G12D, G12V, G12R and G13D, which are much more frequently found

-(greater than 60% and greater than 90% in advanced CRC or PAAD, respectively).
+However, KRAS G12C is underrepresented in PAAD and CRC when compared to other KRAS mutations such as G12D, G12V, G12R and G13D, which are much more frequently found (greater than 60% and greater than 90% in advanced CRC or PAAD, respectively).
 Hence, we believe that there is an urgent medical need to develop effective therapies for those patients.